rtc-io/CLA/README.md

 Register an issue if you have a need to diverge from the standard CLA path.

 Why do we ask you to sign the CLA?
 There is a good write-up here: https://www.clahub.com/pages/why_cla .
 It's mostly so we can be sure that your contribution is not tainted and we can be sure to continue using it in the future as part of this codebase.

+Incidentally, we ask all contributors to sign the CLA, even for small contributions.
+You can also choose to sign it at a later stage when you've provided more substantial contributions.
+We don't want this to be in the way of you becoming part of the rtc.io community.